lildim22/Audiogram_GMM_RNENT/README.md

 ## Overview
 This repository contains a full analytic workflow for characterising audiometric hearing-loss phenotypes using Gaussian Mixture Modelling (GMM).
 Building upon the work of Parthasarathy et al., this project applies a comparable modelling framework to a large United Kingdom hearing-health population and assesses the replicability, robustness, and clinical relevance of the resulting clusters.
 The analysis examines whether the GMM-derived phenotypes previously described in the literature generalise to a large independent cohort and evaluates their stability under sampling and modelling variability.

 The workflow is divided into two components.
-A SQL script is used to extract and preprocess the raw audiogram data, ensuring appropriate data cleaning, demographic merging, and patient-level aggregation.
-A Jupyter notebook then performs the full statistical analysis, including model fitting, cluster interpretation, clinical phenotype mapping, and replication testing.
+A SQL script (Auditbase_audiograms.sql) is used to extract and preprocess the raw audiogram data, ensuring appropriate data cleaning, demographic merging, and patient-level aggregation.
+A Jupyter notebook (gmm_scientific_reports.ipynb) then performs the full statistical analysis, including model fitting, cluster interpretation, clinical phenotype mapping, and replication testing.

 ## SQL Preprocessing